 Challenges to deal with: better inventory-purchase procedures, especially if the product consists of tens of elements, often purchased externally.

-Suggested solutions a Micro size company (<10 people):
+Suggested solutions for a Micro size company (<10 people):

 - Extended Google Docs sheet shared with the office staff;